winsecurity/SimpleWebServer/README.md

 # SimpleWebServer
-made simple webserver to practice c++
+made simple webserver to practice c++, currently only accepts GET requests and serves html files

 # External string parsing library
 i have used pystring c++ project to parse http request.